-I’ve been away for a couple of weeks, and in that time I’ve done some awesome diving, and this weekend I’ve been going through and editing and sorting my shots, as I’ve got another trip soon and must get this done prior to prepping for the next Red Sea Relaxed in less than a week.
+I’ve been away for a couple of weeks, and in that time I’ve done some awesome diving.
+This weekend I’ve been going through and editing and sorting my shots, in particular the ones from The Pit.

 So kit has simply been removed from dive bag chucked in the wash and dried ready to pack on Thursday night.
 And as the washing machine spins into a final frenzy, I’m getting my first look at my Cenotes pictures from the Yucatan jungle, half a world and a few time zones away.

 I am looking at my pictures of The Pit our last Cenote, where we did our final two dives of our Mexican photo adventure.
 Our trip followed the format of the trip from two years previous, we had nearly a week at Isla de Mujeres diving with statues and whale sharks honing our skills, and the second week was at the Catalonia Royal Tulum making daily excursions to visit Cenotes, big freshwater filled caverns, rendering the Yucatan peninsula a swiss cheese-like geology which has become a mecca for divers, keen to experience something new.
 They are also pretty spectacular to look at with crystal clear waters pierced by sunbeams from above the jungle floor.
 So as a group of underwater photographers we were keen to get some great shots.